Efficiency in local differential privacy: Asymptotic lower bounds for estimation in locally private models

 The regularity assumptions of Theorem~\ref{thm:LAMN} are natural.
-The only condition that might bother us at first sight is the weak convergence of $\Sigma_{n,\theta}$.
-It is clearly a necessary condition for LAMN and it may indeed fail if we choose a very erratic sequence $Q^{(n)}$ (cf. Example~\ref{ex:noWeakConv} at the end of this subsection).
-Notice, however, that in view of $0\preccurlyeq I_\theta(Q_{z_{1:i-1}}\mathcal P) \preccurlyeq I_\theta(\P)$ (cf. Lemma~\ref{lemma:DQM}), we see that $(\Sigma_{n,\theta})_{n\in\N}$ is bounded and hence tight.
+The only real technical restriction that is new compared to the classical theory is the separability of the $\sigma$-fields.
+We need it to show existence of a score $t_{i,\theta}$ in the conditional model $Q_{z_{1:i-1}}\P$ that is also jointly measurable in $z_1,\dots, z_i$.
+Furthermore, the weak convergence of $\Sigma_{n,\theta}$ may seem restrictive.
+It is clearly a necessary condition for LAMN and it may indeed fail if we choose a very erratic sequence $Q^{(n)}$ (see Example~\ref{ex:noWeakConv} in the supplement).
+Notice, however, that in view of $0\preccurlyeq I_\theta(Q_{z_{1:i-1}}\mathcal P) \preccurlyeq I_\theta(\P)$ (cf. Lemma~\ref{lemma:DQM}), the sequence $(\Sigma_{n,\theta})_{n\in\N}$ is bounded and hence tight.
 Thus, by Prokhorov's theorem, for every subsequence $n'$ there is a further subsequence $n''$ such that $\Sigma_{n'',\theta}$ is weakly convergent and Theorem~\ref{thm:LAMN} yields that $(\mathcal E_{n''})_{n''\in\N}$ is LAMN at $\theta$.
 We will show next that this LAMN property along subsequences is all we need to derive asymptotic lower bound results.